-Daphne Xanthopoulou is a Greek sound artist and curator currently based in Barcelona.
+Daphne Xanthopoulou is a Greek sound artist and curator currently based in Linz, Austria.
 She uses digital sound processing to create uncompromising compositions exploring themes of neo-materialism and linguistics through field recordings and voice manipulation, mixing influences from club music to musique concrete.
 Her compositional technique is rooted in her practice of deep listening through which she facilitates the organic movement of the most prominent features of a perceived sound(scape) from musicality to noise, from harmony to dissonance, from linear to non-linear narratives, from language to nonsense and vice versa.

 With her writing, which is in the building block for her voice-based compositions, she explores themes related to ecology, communal story-telling, non-linearity, synaesthesia, feminism, de-colonialism, cybernetics, consciousness, psychoacoustic illusions, strange loops, Wentelteefjes, water.